cephdon/sami-android-demo/README.md

 To create and manage your services and devices on SAMI visit developer portal at http://devportal.samsungsami.io

-Licence and Copyright
+License and Copyright
 ---------------------

 Licensed under the Apache License.
 See LICENCE.

-Copyright (c) 2014 Samsung Electronics Co., Ltd.
+Copyright (c) 2015 Samsung Electronics Co., Ltd.